 I’m Jewish.
 My Polish grandfather lost his entire family during the Holocaust.
-But amongst the din, I furiously tweeted, “If Northam had been wearing a Hitler costume and holding his arm up, I still wouldn’t be calling for his resignation.”
-Not only had the photo been taken 35 years ago but, since then, Northam had served his country for 8 years as a medical officer and became a pediatric neurologist, no doubt transforming the lives of thousands of children and their grateful families.
-Furthermore, Northam had just introduced sweeping gun control legislation.
-I thought back to the DC rally with Stoneman-Douglas students and Black leaders making the point that most victims of gun violence are Black.
-Another irony: the same year the Northam picture was taken, 1984, was the year Jesse Jackson ran for president and found himself in hot water for referring to New York City as “hymietown.”
+But amongst the din, I thought to myself, “If Northam had been wearing a Hitler costume and giving the Nazi salute, I still wouldn’t be calling for his resignation.”
+Not only had the photo been taken 35 years ago but, since then, Northam had served his country for 8 years as a medical officer and became a pediatric neurologist, no doubt transforming the lives of thousands of children and their grateful parents.
+Plus, Northam had just introduced sweeping gun control legislation.
+I thought back to the March for Our Lives rally with the Stoneman-Douglas students.
+Civic leaders pointed out most victims of gun violence are Black Americans.
+Another irony: the same year the Northam picture was taken, 1984, was the year Jesse Jackson ran for president and found himself in hot water for referring to New York City as “hymietown,” a Jewish slur.

 Truthfully, I struggle with how to answer the ethnicity question on applications: do I check off “White” or do I check off “Other” and write in Jewish?
 But that’s beside the point.
 This is what I call “same scene, different script.”
 Whether the offense comes from a picture, remark, or publication and regardless of who’s offended, the underlying problem is the same: intolerance of human error.

 Anger is a very empowering emotion.
 It can energize us to do things we normally wouldn’t.
 Forcing someone to resign or take a leave of absence may feel vindicating.
 Arguing, finger-pointing, and shaming, may make you feel heard.
 But it’s short-sighted and counterproductive if it puts people on the defensive and sows division.